pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

 This visualizer shows the performance of a constant mix portfolio for 3 stocks over the past 20 years and subset ranges.
+The strategy approximates equal diversification with daily rebalancing.

 Companies: MSFT, GE, CISCO